hapax/hapax.github.io/assets/chandra.md

 is equivalent to *zero* temperature.
 If the temperature is nonzero, there is some chance that particles arriving at the hotel will splash out on a more expensive room.
-Our three rules thus describe a *zero temperature Fermi gas*.
+Our three rules therefore describe a *zero temperature Fermi gas*.

 ### 2.1.
 Bohr's model<a id="sec-2-1" name="sec-2-1"></a>